adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		z();
 	}

-You could have replaced `hasFeatures` for `actuallyCutsTheMustard` or `canEnhanceBasedOn`.
+You could have replaced `hasFeatures` for `actuallyCutsTheMustard` or `canEnhanceBasedOn` but this is just semantics.

 Notice it is remarkably similar to CTM, but abstracted away into a library so that you, the developer can easily decouple application logic from browser APIs (and *bugs!*).
 For the above application to run, the libary has exposed to the application that not only are all the required APIs available to use but they are *bug* free in this browser.
 There is no need for polyfills, user agent sniffing or inferences.

-There is a 1-to-1 mapping between what you check and what you use.
-Simple.
+It's also **very important** to notice there is a one-to-one mapping between what you check for and what your application uses.

 And, when the browser doesn't cut the mustard, the application can bail out safely.
 The user gets the degraded, js-disabled equivalent &mdash; the core experience.
 The user won't mind [0](zakas vid), if their browser can't provide the enhanced experience on this website, it can't provide that same experience on another website.
 You lose nothing in providing the core experience.